 5. Under the provisions of the TAC §213, Electronic and Information Resources, an IT Accessibility Coordinator must be appointed for the university; per OP 52.01, Information Technology (IT) Operations, the TTU CIO has designated the Managing Director for Technology Support as the TTU IT Accessibility Coordinator.

-6. The CIO has final authority on all TTU IT-related issues, including exceptions to existing IT policies.
+6. The TTU CIO has final authority on all TTU IT-related issues, including exceptions to existing IT policies.